 Figure 1-1.
-Rabbit 3000 Block Diagram
+Block Diagram of the Rabbit Microprocessor

-1.2 Summary of Rabbit 3000 Advantages
+1.2 Summary of Rabbit Advantages

-- The glueless architecture makes it is easy to design the hardware system. - There are a lot of serial ports and they can communicate very fast. - Precision pulse and edge generation is a standard feature. - EMI is at extremely low levels. - Interrupts can have multiple priorities. - Processor speed and power consumption are under program control. - The ultra low power mode can perform computations and execute logical tests since the processor continues to execute, albeit at 32 kHz or even as slow as 2 kHz. - The Rabbit may be used to create an intelligent peripheral or a slave processor.
+- The glueless architecture makes it is easy to design the hardware system. - There are a lot of serial ports and they can communicate very fast. - Precision pulse and edge generation is a standard feature. - Interrupts can have multiple priorities. - Processor speed and power consumption are under program control. - The ultra low power mode can perform computations and execute logical tests since the processor continues to execute, albeit at 32 kHz. - The Rabbit may be used to create an intelligent peripheral or a slave processor.
 For example, protocol stacks can be off loaded to a Rabbit slave.
-The master can be any processor. - The Rabbit can be cold-booted so unprogrammed flash memory can be soldered in place. - You can write serious software, be it 1,000 or 50,000 lines of C code.
-The tools are there and they are low in cost. - If you know the Z80 or Z180, you know most of the Rabbit. - A simple 10-pin programming interface replaces in-circuit emulators and PROM programmers. - The battery-backable time/date clock is included. - The standard Rabbit chip is made to industrial temperature and voltage specifications. - The Rabbit 3000 is backed by extensive software development tools and libraries, especially in the area of networking and embedded Internet.
+The master can be any processor. - The Rabbit can be cold booted so unprogrammed flash memory can be soldered in place. - You can write serious software, be it 1,000 or 50,000 lines of C code.
+The tools are there and they are low in cost. - If you know the Z80 or Z180, you know most of the Rabbit. - A simple 10-pin programming interface replaces in-circuit emulators and PROM programmers. - The battery backable time/date clock is included. - The standard Rabbit chip is made to industrial temperature and voltage specifications.